-OVERVIEW: This funder supports education and health throughout Texas, and human services and cultural organizations in the Fort Worth area.
-Unsolicited letters of inquiry are accepted.
+OVERVIEW: The Sid W. Richardson Foundation supports education and health throughout Texas, and human services and cultural organizations in the Fort Worth area.

 FUNDING AREAS: Education, health, human services, culture